Want to Write a Sports Movie?

 If we consider a movie like BEND IT LIKE BECKHAM, it introduces complicated themes of belonging, tradition and ambition, using the character of Jess rebelling against her parents’ wishes to be a “proper” Sikh girl.
 Throughout the entire movie, she is contrast against her family, especially her sister, who is preparing for her own wedding, like a “good” daughter should.

-So, if you’re unsure what to write next and want to be in with a good chance of having a brilliant writing sample to show around those all-important contacts, consider writing a sports movie.
+So, if you’re unsure what to write next, consider writing a sports movie.
+They can be brilliant writing samples to show around those all-important contacts.
 Just remember: it’s not about the sports, or even *just* the winning/losing, but the themes and characters.